straw-hat-team/adr/src/adrs/4615273139/README.md

   defined within an object that is intended to be flattened via `import_fields`.
   The field name alone **MUST** be used as the module name since these fields are imported into the parent schema and lose their original object context.
+- You **MUST** use the same `[Field Name]Of[Parent Object Name]` convention for Dataloader modules that back those resolvers.
+Dataloaders assume the parent shape (e.g. `deposit_account.account_id`) and batch by parent; the `Of` suffix makes that contract explicit and avoids misuse with other parents.
+- You **MUST** use the `Of` suffix for nested fields on both resolvers and dataloaders; the parent disambiguates when the same field name appears on different objects.

 ### Example